daniel-s-ingram/uarm_kinect/README.md

 # uarm_kinect

-In order to use this package, there are three libraries you will need to install in addition to the openni_tracker package.
+In order to use the Kinect with this package, there are three libraries you will need to install in addition to the openni_tracker package: OpenNI, SensorKinect, and NITE.
 Follow the instructions below for the installation process.

 First, there are a few dependencies to install:

 ```
 sudo apt-get install git build-essential python libusb-1.0-0-dev freeglut3-dev openjdk-7-jdk
 sudo apt-get install doxygen graphviz mono-complete
+pip install pyuarm
 ```

 Installing OpenNI 1.5.4